 Committees supporting or opposing all other offices and local ballot propositions

-It is the obligation of a committee to register with the appropriate board(s) of elections and disclose its receipts and expenditures.
-(EL 14-102(1).)
+It is the obligation of a committee to register with the New York State Board of Elections and disclose its receipts and expenditures.
+(EL 14-102(1)).

 Outside the City of New York: a city, town or village committee, which consists of all county committee members from that city, town or village, as the case may be, and only such members.
 Within the City of New York: an assembly district committee, which consists of all county committee members from that assembly district, and only such members.